 In the Sidemount configuration having the cylinders behind your shoulders streamlined and not creating any additional drag, greatly facilitates moving through the water as efficiently and as easily as possible.
 It's a true experience of freedom under water.

 Since then many CCR Rebreather divers have been using similar techniques to stow their bail out tanks in a Sidemount configuration and many cave divers have changed over to enjoy the freedom of Sidemount diving without a restricting, heavy set of doubles on the back.

-Lately Sidemount has also become a huge trend in the recreational diving market and even large training organizations like PADI accept this “new” form of diving and support it.
+Lately Sidemount has also become a huge trend in the recreational diving market and even large training organizations like PADI accept this “new” form of diving, support it and offer Sidemount training.
 The ease with which you can attach and detach tanks in the water and not having to perform a balancing act before and after the dive on the often shaky dive boats or long surface walks is one of many benefits.

 How the CE certified STEALTH 2.0 came to be

 2009 was our year and Patrick Widmann had the chance to go to the drawing board.
 Patrick is a Sidemount fanatic since 2005 and has used this type of gear configuration in many forms and shapes during a cave and a wreck exploration project in the Egyptian Red Sea as well as for all of his cave exploration projects in Mexico.
 During that time he had plenty of time to see all the features he liked and did not like on the available Sidemount systems, as well as to understand the needs he had.
 The ProTec STEALTH 2.0 Sidemount Gear is produced in Poland by by X-Deep and has CE certification.

 This is by no means a reinvention of the wheel but simply an adaptation and adjustment of already proven and accepted Sidemount gear, techniques, features and configurations.
 We felt that the Sidemount setup should be simplified and only have the following necessary and useful features.